Rotary clubs in Indian River County

-Founded in 1926, the (first) Rotary Club of Vero Beach has been serving our community through both local and international projects for 91 years.
-Currently, we have 45 members.
+Founded in 1926, the year after our County (Indian River County) was created, we were the first Rotary Club in Vero Beach.
+Hence our name.
+We have been serving our community through both local and international projects for nearly 100 years.
+Currently, we have 40 members.

 We also make an annual donation to the local Little League baseball and sponsor the attendance of at least two students on an annual basis to RYLA.
-Our projects are funded through our two fundraisers: an annual golf tournament and ShrimpFest & Craft Beer Hullabaloo.
+Our projects are funded through our three fundraisers: an annual golf tournament, the Sebastian Rotary Brewfest and the ShrimpFest & Craft Beer Hullabaloo.

-The Sunrise Rotary Vero Beach club was founded in early 1989 with 32 members, has grown to 92, and currently the largest club in the district.
-In the past 5 years the club has donated $277, 613 to local and international charities.
-This past year 65 projects were either hands on or funded by the club.
+The Sunrise Rotary Vero Beach club was founded in early 1989 with 32 members, has grown to 83 + 9 Honorary and currently the largest club in the district.
+In the past 5 years the club has donated $375,000 to local and international charities.
+This past year 60 projects were either hands on or funded by the club.

 Our mission of the "The Young, the Old, and the Environment," guides our activities and giving initiatives.
-Our major fundraiser is in February, the Florida Craft Brew and Wing Fest with a new one being added, the Ring of Fire Chili Challenge.
+Our major fundraiser is in February, the Florida Craft Brew and Wing Fest.
+Floridacraftbrewandwingfest.

-Oceanside Rotary Club was chartered in March 2009.
-We are a small club of 26 members.
+Oceanside Rotary Club was chartered in March 2009 and currently has 32 members.